 The Department of Near Eastern Languages and Civilizations (NELC) has trained graduate students for more than 100 years and is recognized among the finest doctoral programs in the world.
 PhD students in NELC approach the study of the languages, literatures, civilizations, religions, material culture or history of the ancient, medieval or modern Near East through a variety of disciplinary approaches, choosing a focus on one of the department’s fields of study.

-Students admitted to the PhD program receive five full years funding, along with opportunities for supplemental funding.
+Students admitted to the PhD program receive six full years funding, along with opportunities for supplemental funding.
 Students also gain pedagogical experience as teaching assistants and lecturers.

 NELC students are members of a robust and vibrant academic community dedicated to the academic study of the Near East.
 The department is home to more than 40 faculty members and over 100 graduate students, each pursuing their studies with the scholarly rigor and interdisciplinary approach that is characteristic of the Chicago intellectual tradition.
 The department includes archaeologists, historians, linguists, philologists and scholars of law, literature and of religion.